Powerbomb-Finance/powerbomb-foundry/README.md

 **Info**

 This function is to add back tokens that left by last liquidity adding.
 It normally execute after user deposit.
-Uniswap V3 return un-utilize tokens back to strategy, due to the nature of "concentrated liquidity".
-The bot will check returned tokens, and execute this function if value > $100.
-This function can be called by authorized only.
+In nature Uniswap V3 return un-utilize tokens back to strategy.
+The bot will check returned tokens, and execute this function if value > certain threshold.
+This function can only be called by authorized account.

 **Parameters**

-`tokenIn`: token that return the most by Uniswap V3 `amount`: amount of token above
+`tokenIn`: token that return the most by Uniswap V3

+`amount`: amount of token above

-`amountOutMin`: amountsOutMin for swap half to other token `slippage`: slippage for add liquidity into pair
+`amountOutMin`: amountsOutMin for swap half to other token

+`slippage`: slippage for add liquidity into pair

 <br>